rpuntaie/blog/haskell.rst

   -- -> Just 3
   (+) <$> Just 1 <*> Just 2
   -- -> Just 3

+Since functions are passed around in Haskell, type classes have functions that accept functions as arguments and apply them to the data.
+This result in classes (Functor, Applicative, Monad, ...) that you don't see among the interfaces of data oriented languages.

 The full usage intention behind a class cannot be read from the function signature.
 Additional *laws* (see `Typeclassopedia`_)